-To describe colloidal diffusion, we introduce the decompositions $\bm u=\bm u'+\left\langle\bm u\right\rangle$ and $\bm \sigma_d=\bm\sigma_d'+\left\langle\bm \sigma_d\right\rangle$ into the surface integral over $\partial\mathcal V$, giving
+To describe colloidal diffusion, we introduce the decompositions $\bm u=\bm u'+\left\langle\bm u\right\rangle$ and $\bm \sigma_\text{d}=\bm\sigma_\text{d}'+\left\langle\bm \sigma_\text{d}\right\rangle$ into the surface integral over $\partial\mathcal V$, giving

-where $\left\langle\bm u\right\rangle$ is the advective velocity.
-For a single colloid, the flow velocities $\bm u'$ and $\bm u^*$ and hydrodynamic stress tensors $\bm \sigma_d'$ and $\bm \sigma_d^*$ are known to decay as $1/r$ and $1/r^2$ inside the solution, respectively,\cite{happel2012low, batchelor1970stress} implying that the surface integrals over $\partial\mathcal V$ in Eq. (\ref{eq:-63}) vanish as the boundaries of $\mathcal V$ tend to infinity.
-For a homogeneous suspension, the vanishing of these surface integrals is instead justified by the statistical invariance of these quantities under translation.
+In the dilute limit, the flow velocities $\bm u'$ and $\bm u^*$ and hydrodynamic stress tensors $\bm \sigma_\text{d}'$ and $\bm \sigma_\text{d}^*$ are known to decay as $1/r$ and $1/r^2$ inside the solution, respectively,\cite{happel2012low, batchelor1970stress} implying that the surface integrals over $\partial\mathcal V$ in Eq. (\ref{eq:-63}) vanish.
+For a homogeneous suspension, the vanishing of these surface integrals is instead justified by the statistical invariance of these fields under translation.
 We therefore have

-Crucially, Eqs. (\ref{eq:-61}) and (\ref{eq:-58}) rely on these specific properties of hydrodynamic stress, which highlights the necessity of decoupling it from hydrostatic stress.
+Notably, Eqs. (\ref{eq:-61}) and (\ref{eq:-58}) rely on the specific properties of hydrodynamic stress induced by diffusion flow, highlighting the necessity of decoupling this stress from the hydrostatic stress.
 Integral $I_3$ thus reduces to

 Using Eqs. (\ref{eq:-90}), (\ref{eq:-91}) and (\ref{eq:-20}) in Eq. (\ref{eq:-22}), the colloidal velocity relative to advection, or colloidal diffusion velocity, can be identified as